 Bernie McGill was born in Lavey in County Derry in Northern Ireland.
 She studied English and Italian at Queen’s University, Belfast and graduated with a Masters degree in Irish Writing.
 She has written for the theatre (The Weather Watchers, The Haunting of Helena Blunden), the novels, The Watch House and The Butterfly Cabinet and a short story collection, Sleepwalkers, short listed in 2014 for the Edge Hill Short Story Prize.
 Her short fiction has been nominated for numerous awards and in 2008 she won the Zoetrope:All-Story Short Fiction Award in the US.
-Her work has been anthologised in award-winning collections The Long Gaze Back, The Glass Shore and more recently in Belfast Stories and in Female Lines.
+Her work has been anthologised in award-winning collections The Long Gaze Back and The Glass Shore and more recently in Belfast Stories and in Female Lines.
 She is a recipient of the Arts Council of Northern Ireland’s inaugural ACES (Artists’ Career Enhancement Scheme) Award.
 She is currently Writing Fellow with the Royal Literary Fund at the Seamus Heaney Centre, Queen’s University, Belfast.
 She offers One-to-one Mentoring for fiction writers via the Irish Writers’ Centre and is available for school visits via Poetry Ireland’s Writers in Schools Programme.
 For more information on how to apply go to the Writers in Schools Page.
 For public readings, writing workshops etc. check out Upcoming Events.

 Extract from an Interview with Eric Forbes